J.F. GAUTHIER ELEMENTARY

 EMERGENCY CLOSING OF SCHOOL

-In the event schools need to be closed during the school day, the superintendent will contact local radio and TV stations notifying them of the time of the closure.
-Parents/guardians will also be contacted using our Emergency Call System.
-Buses will transport all bus riders to their usual stops.
-Please make arrangements for someone to be home to meet your child.
+If schools are closed during the school day, buses will transport all bus riders to their usual stops.
+Please make arrangemenst for someone to be home to meet your child.
 Students who are normally picked up by parents will not be released until a parent has been contacted and that parent informs the school whether a family member or friend will pick up the child.
-It is essential that you keep your phone numbers updated in case of an emergency.

 At any one moment, any school can find itself in the midst of a natural disaster, man-made disaster, or other incident which threatens the safety of children and employees.
 The St. Bernard Parish School Board, with input from the St. Bernard Parish Sheriff’s Department, St. Bernard Parish Fire Department, and Office of Homeland Security has developed an emergency plan for the district.
 Response to emergencies should always be proactive with a planned, best practice approach.
 At J.F.
 Gauthier Elementary we review this plan regularly with the students.
 We also conduct monthly drills for emergency situations including fire, lockdown, and shelter-in-place.
 Please contact the school for more information regarding the school emergency plan.